Wearing and Caring for Masks

 What is Southwestern’s policy on face masks and coverings?

 All Southwestern University employees, students, and visitors must cover their faces with a mask or cloth face covering at all times unless they are alone in a private office, private residence hall room, or other private space.
-The face covering (or mask) must fully cover your nose and mouth to reduce the risk of transmission to others around you.
+The face covering (mask) must fully cover your nose and mouth and have at least two layers of fabric to reduce risk of transmission to others around you.
 The mask must be properly fitted and secured in place.
-Loose-fitting face coverings, such as traditional bandanas, are not permitted because of poor filtration and poor risk-reduction capabilities.
+Southwestern University has provided two high quality fabric masks to all employees and students.
+You may also use a homemade fabric mask that meets the covering requirements listed above.
+If you choose to use a disposable paper mask, they are not designed to be reused on a daily basis and should be disposed of daily.
+Loose fitting, loose knit face coverings, single layer fabrics such as traditional bandanas and neck Gaiter coverings are not permitted due to inadequate filtration.
 Face masks with exhalation valves are not permitted.

 When and where must I wear my mask?